-Macalester’s Department of Mathematics and Computer Science is host to the Mathematics and Society Speaker Series, the purpose of which is to enhance classroom learning in mathematics or computer science through lectures by people prominent in these fields.
+Macalester’s Department of Mathematics and Computer Science is host to the MSCS and Society Speaker Series, the purpose of which is to enhance classroom learning in mathematics or computer science through lectures by people prominent in these fields.

 These talks are free and open to the public.
 Neighbors of the college, students at local colleges, and high school students are especially encouraged to attend.

 The series was established in January 2001 and is made possible through the generous financial support of Macalester alumnus Kurt Winkelmann ’78.

 Title: The Origins, Present, and Future of Algorithmic Bias

 “Algorithmic bias” in intelligent technologies that reflects and reinforces societal biases has become one of the most prominent issues in computer science.
 This talk will discuss research that helped to establish the existence of algorithmic bias and examine this bias along an important but under-explored dimension: the urban-rural spectrum.
 Throughout the talk, Dr. Hecht will reflect on how his liberal arts education in the Macalester MSCS and Geography departments was essential to his research trajectory.